 \section{Introduction}

 The theory of conformal higher spins (CHS) has been known for a long time \cite{Fradkin:1985am}.
-These original CHS theories describe conformal symmetric traceless fields with arbitrary spin and a single derivative \cite{Pope:1989vj,Fradkin:1989xt}.
-The number of such fields in these theories is infinite.
+These original CHS theories describe conformal symmetric traceless fields with arbitrary spin and a single derivative in the linearized gauge transformations of the respective conformal fields \cite{Pope:1989vj,Fradkin:1989xt}.
+The number of such fields in these theories is usually infinite.

-Three-dimensional higher-spin (HS) theories are typically based on the Chern-Simons action, which relies on an underlying gauge algebra.
+Three-dimensional higher-spin (HS) theories are typically based on the Chern-Simons (CS) action which relies on an underlying gauge algebra.
 The Chern-Simons action naturally accommodates an infinite tower of higher-spin fields.
-A consistent truncation of this infinite tower results in a finite set of interacting, non-propagating spin-s fields s=2,3, ...
-N \cite{Campoleoni:2010zq, Campoleoni:2008jq}.
-In their work, Pope and Townsend \cite{Pope:1989vj} analyzed this infinite tower of higher-spin fields and beside the construction they introduced, they predicted the existence of another construction featuring an infinite number of theories, each containing a finite number of higher-spin fields.
-Only recently, this construction was used in the development of a new conformal higher-spin gravity theory (conformal HiSGRA) \cite{Grigoriev:2019xmp}.
+A consistent truncation of this infinite tower results in a finite set of interacting, non-propagating spin-s fields s=2,3,…,N \cite{Campoleoni:2010zq, Campoleoni:2008jq}.
+In their work, Pope and Townsend \cite{Pope:1989vj} analyzed this infinite tower of higher-spin fields and apart from the construction they introduced, they predicted the existence of another construction featuring an infinite number of theories, each containing a finite number of higher-spin fields.
+This construction was used in the development of a new conformal higher-spin gravity theory (conformal HiSGRA) \cite{Grigoriev:2019xmp}.

 The program of holographic analysis for three-dimensional higher-spin (HS) gauge theories began with \cite{Campoleoni:2010zq,Henneaux:2010xg}, which generalized the work of Brown and Henneaux \cite{Brown:1986nw} to massless higher spins \cite{Bergshoeff:1989ns,Blencowe:1988gj}.
 This analysis demonstrated that the two copies of the Virasoro algebra, with a central extension and a central charge dependent on the AdS radius, transform into two copies of the W-algebra, with the central charge matching that of pure gravity \cite{Campoleoni:2011hg}.
-When the CS action is based on the $SL(N)\oplus SL(N)$ theory the analogous set of boundary conditions leads to $W_N$ algebras as asymptotic symmetries.